 - All ThruText accounts need an Account Owner to complete Brand Registration.
 We've created a user permission role in GetThru called "Account Owner."
 Account Owners must enter information into our Brand & Use Case Registration page.
 This short form will provide TCR with basic information about your organization, like your organization's legal name and Employer Identification Number (EIN).

 - All ThruText accounts must register a Use Case.
 You will also need to establish which use case you will use for your ThruText account.
 Use Cases are the 10DLC term for general types of texting campaigns, like "Charity," "Higher Education," or "Political."
 Any Admin can fill out the Use Cases form, and we recommend applying for "Charity" or "Political" if your organization can.
 After applying for a use case, it is sent to Manual Vetting.

 - Some ThruText accounts will need a Campaign Verify Token.
-If your organization is a 527 non-profit (a political campaign, PAC, or political party, you will need to register with Campaign Verify and receive a Campaign Verify token, which you will then add to your ThruText account on the same page as Brand Registration before registering for the "Political" use case.
+If your organization is a 527 non-profit (a political campaign, PAC, or political party), you will need to register with Campaign Verify.
+Once registered, you will receive Campaign Verify (CV) token, which you will add to your ThruText account on the same page as Brand Registration before registering for the "Political" use case.

 - A small number of high-volume ThruText accounts may require a Special Business Review.
 T-Mobile has additional compliance measures for high-volume texters to receive an exemption from their daily message limits.
-A Special Business Review cannot be undertaken until you complete Brand Registration and Use Case registration.
-So clients should first focus on those steps.
-If you believe you may need a Special Business Review due to the high number of texts you plan to send (over 250k in one day), please reach out to firstname.lastname@example.org.
+If you believe you may need a Special Business Review due to the high number of texts you plan to send (over 250k in one day), please get in touch with email@example.com.

 Applying Use Cases to ThruText campaigns